rust-lang/rust/text/0000-consistent_no_prelude_attributes.md

 consistent by renaming the latter to `#![no_prelude]` and having it only apply to the current module.

-Optionally add a `#[deep(...)]` attribute for deeply applying an attribute to each module as composable replacement for the old behavior.

 # Motivation

 Currently, Rust automatically inserts an implicit `extern crate std;` in the crate root that can be